Magzzie/Crowdfunding_Analysis_Excel/README.md

 13. Find the average donation for each campaign and visualize donations for plays in the United States.
 14. Create a Box and Whisker plot for British musical productions.

-### Challenge Deliverables

 ## Resources
-- Data sources: crowdfunding_StarterBook.xlsx,
+- Data sources: crowdfunding_StarterBook.xlsx.
 - Programs: Microsoft Excel.
 - Online Tools: GitHub.

 ## Analysis & Code
 The steps of our analysis of the crowdfunding campaign data, along with code snippets, are displayed below.
 1. Start the analysis by inspecting the dataset, looking at the data's extent, formatting, and readability.
-2. Louise estimates that her play will cost about $10,000, so we apply **filters** on data in the *pledged* and *goal* columns <br>
-to research projects with a similar monetary goal.
+2. Louise estimates that her play will cost about $10,000, so we apply **filters** on data in the *pledged* and *goal* columns to research projects with a similar monetary goal.
 3. Color-code the *outcomes* column using one of the conditional formatting options called **Highlight Cells Rules**, and set each unique outcome `equal to` color of choice.
 4. Create a new column of data called *Percentage Funded*, and <br>
   a.
 Use the ROUND formula to find the percentage of a campaign's funding from the *pledged* and *goal* columns, as such: `=ROUND(E2/D2*100,0)`.<br>
   b.
 Apply a color scale conditional formatting onto the *Percentage Funded* column, and format cells based on their <br>